sieren/Homepoint/README.md

 + **Failsafe Mode**: In case of corrupt configuration, failsafe mode for remote access is provided.

-+ **Coming soon**: Pre-compiled binaries.
-Just flash HomePoint on your ESP32 device without compiling.
++ **Pre-compiled binaries**: Just flash HomePoint on your ESP32 device without compiling.

 *currently on experimental branch.
 <a name="demo">